 Pioneers in the segment of private offshore support bases and almost 20 years of experience, we develop integrated logistics solutions to support oil exploration and production activities throughout the Brazilian coast.
 Widely renowned for our excellence in HSE and operational performance we have provided support base services to major local and international oil operators as well as oil service companies, with over 45 projects in eight different cities.

 We own and operate two private bases strategically located within the Guanabara Bay, the main hub for logistics support to the Santos and Campos petroleum basins, being one in Niterói with 3 berths and another in Rio de Janeiro with 5 berths.
 We also have a storage site in Guaxindiba (Rio de Janeiro) for drilling pipes and other equipment.

 - Bonded Warehouses

 - Logistic Centres

 Offshore Support Vessels are designed for support service to offshore installations (rigs or platforms) such as in the transport of materials, waste, and equipment.
-Assignment of this notation requires compliance to specific requirements for liquid cargo systems, dry bulk systems, side shell, frames, stability, and cargo decks.
-Examples of types of OSVs are PSV (Platform Supply Vessels), TS (Tug Supply vessels), AHTS (Anchor Handling Tug Supply vessels), OSRV (Oil Spill Recovery Vessels), among others.
+Examples of types of OSVs are PSVs (Platform Supply Vessels), TSs (Tug Supply Vessels), AHTSs (Anchor Handling Tug Supply Vessels), OSRVs (Oil Spill Recovery Vessels), among others.

-Tugboats are vessels projected to push, pull, and tow any other type of vessel (from barges to containerships) in complex maneuvers, such as berthing and un-berthing.
-Tugboats are usually small in size, with high brake horsepower and exceptional maneuverability.
+Tugboats are vessels projected to push, pull, and tow any other type of vessel (from barges to containerships) in complex manoeuvres, such as berthing and un-berthing.
+Tugboats are usually small in size with powerful propulsion and exceptional manoeuverability.

 - Salvage support